JetBrains/kotlin-web-site/docs/topics/exceptions.md

 As demonstrated in the example above, when you have multiple `catch` blocks, it's important to order them from the most specific to the least specific exception, following a top-to-bottom order in your code.
 This ordering aligns with the program's execution flow.
-A general catch block, such as `WithdrawalException`, catches all exceptions, including specific ones like `InsufficientFundsException`, and prevents them from being handled individually.
+A general catch block handling `WithdrawalException`, catches all exceptions of its type, including specific ones like `InsufficientFundsException`, unless they are caught earlier by a more specific catch block.

 ### The finally block